Regisle/TimelessJewelData/README.md

 Datafiles are generated using the DatafileGeneartor (a visual studio project, C#).
 It's built on top of a timeless jewel simulator, and the vast majority of the edits used to get the simulator to dump the data files desired are all in the main method of Program.cs.

-Running it will output 5 datafiles and 1 csv files in a folder called DatafileOutput at the same location as the executable.
+Running it will output 5 datafiles and 1 csv file in a folder called DatafileOutput at the same location as the executable.
 Runtime is about 45 seconds (in a release mode with no debugging overhead).